sachithmuhandiram/codereview/docs/API-Documentation.md

 # API document

-This will describe publically exposed APIs in the system, their inputs and outputs.
+This will describe publicly exposed APIs in the system, their inputs and outputs.
 Also a short description about how they work internally.

 1. `gateway:port/login`<br>
     Method : `GET`

     This will return login page to user.
-Also adds a `logintoken` to the oage, Which will be to `userlogin` route.<br>
+Also adds a `logintoken` to the page, Which will be to `userlogin` route.<br>
     `logintoken` is valid for 10 minutes.

 2. `gateway:port/userlogin`<br>